CharlesIrvineKC/mozart/guides/task_types.md

 ## Service Task

-A **Service Task** (`Mozart.Task.Script`) performs its work by calling an Elixir function.
+A **Service Task** (`Mozart.Task.Service`) performs its work by calling an Elixir function.
 This function could perform a computation, call an external JSON service, retrieve data from a database, etc.

 A service task has two unique fields: **:function** and **:inputs**.